Skip Navigation

 What about the day of the symposium?

 All accepted posters will be displayed in the Learning Center’s Founders Hall during the event.
 All accepted posters will also be uploaded to the Open Science Framework presentation platform and available for viewing for the entire week.
-More information on how to view the online posters will be available.
+More information on how to view the online posters will be available as the symposium date approaches.

 Top three winners will be selected.

 Once the poster is designed and reviewed by your mentor, it is time to print.
-The OU Schusterman library poster printing deadlines will be announced as the 2024 Clinical Vignette Symposium draws closer.
+The OU Schusterman library poster printing deadline is Friday, March 5th 2026 at 5:00 pm.
 Posters should also be submitted to OSF.

 Here are some tips on preparing a poster presentation.